habibmasuro/electrum-nvc-server/HOWTO.md

 Python libraries.

-**Hardware.** The lightest setup is a pruning server with diskspace requirements of about 10 GB for the electrum database.
-However note that you also need to run bitcoind and keep a copy of the full blockchain, which is roughly 20 GB in April 2014.
-If you have less than 2 GB of RAM make sure you limit bitcoind to 8 concurrent connections.
+**Hardware.** The lightest setup is a pruning server with diskspace requirements of about 200 MB for the electrum database.
+However note that you also need to run novacoind and keep a copy of the full blockchain, which is roughly 100 MB in 20 July 2014.
+If you have less than 2 GB of RAM make sure you limit novacoind to 16 concurrent connections.
 If you have more ressources to  spare you can run the server with a higher limit of historic transactions per address.
 CPU speed is important, mostly for the initial block chain import, but also if you plan to run a public Electrum server, which